south-bend-code-works/intro-to-web-dev/lessons/module1/intro_to_html_css.md

 * [Ex.
 5: Background image](https://www.w3schools.com/css/exercise.asp?filename=exercise_css3_backgrounds1){:target="_blank"}
   * [Hint](https://developer.mozilla.org/en-US/docs/Web/CSS/background-image){:target="_blank"}

 One of the resources above introduces [CSS grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout){:target="_blank"}.
-This is an important concept for a later exercise.
-The next exercises will focus on CSS Grid.
+This is an important concept for a later exercise that has to do with "Responsive Design".
+The next exercises will focus on CSS Grid as well.

 * [Ex.
 6-8: Complete levels 1-3](https://www.w3schools.com/css/exercise.asp?filename=exercise_padding2){:target="_blank"}
   * [Hint](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Basic_Concepts_of_Grid_Layout#The_Grid_container){:target="_blank"}

 ### Conclusion
 Now you understand some of the basic concepts behind HTML and CSS!
-Hopefully this meme makes a little more sense to you now than it did before you started.
+Hopefully this meme makes a little more sense to you than it did before you started.

 ![HTML&CSS MEME](https://qph.fs.quoracdn.net/main-qimg-097424108c6dc99849e7365be6848c8b)